warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/node-commands.md

 ## Examples

 This section contains useful examples of `wardend` commands.
 You'll learn how to query the node, manage keys, and initiate transactions.
-However, note that there are much more commands available.
+However, note that there are many more commands available.

 ### `query`: Query the node